Recovery and cleanup of overturned tanker truck on I-10 to last two days

 -LA 1 SB to The Port of Greater Baton Rouge is also closed.

--Access to The Port of Greater Baton Rogue is still open from LA 1 NB as well as I-10 EB.
+-Access to The Port of Greater Baton Rouge is still open from LA 1 NB as well as I-10 EB.

 The tanker truck has been moved off-site and cleanup operations are commencing.